Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 long batchSizeInBytes = 500;

-// Events added to the batch will be added here, but altering the events in this list will not change the
+// Events added to the batch will be added here, but altering the events in this list will not change the List<EventData> backingList = new List<EventData>();
-// events in the batch, since they are stored inside the batch as well List<EventData> backingList = new List<EventData>();

 // For illustrative purposes allow the batch to hold 3 events before